 Streams are span queries that retain their data beyond the default three-day Microsatellites retention window.
 They allow you to proactively monitor parts of your system that are crucial to business health.
-Lightstep continuously receives data from your Microsatellites that match the query and stores statistics and example traces to ensure you always have data for latency, error rate, and operation rate for as long as your Data Retention policy allows.
+Cloud Observability continuously receives data from your Microsatellites that match the query and stores statistics and example traces to ensure you always have data for latency, error rate, and operation rate for as long as your Data Retention policy allows.

 Queries for alerts are automatically saved as Streams.